Model registration

 Three places the keypair matters:

 1. Registration signature.
-Right now, you'll sign the final registration payload so anyone can verify the record was created by you.
+You'll sign the final manifest — identity, weight hash, License acceptance, split, payees, and pointers — so anyone can verify the record was created by you.

 Step 3: Lineage Declaration